Azure/azure-iot-sdk-java/service/iot-service-samples/readme.md

 2. Building the Device Manager Sample application:

-   To build the Device Manager Sample application using Maven, at a command prompt navigate to the **\java\service\samples\device-manager-sample** folder.
+   To build the Device Manager Sample application using Maven, at a command prompt navigate to the **service\iot-service-samples\device-manager-sample** folder.
 Then execute the following command and check for build errors:
    ```
    mvn clean package
    ```